-Committee Traditional Role Additional Sustainability Role Corporate Governance Develop and monitor the Monitor and report on company's governance sustainability risks and principles. opportunities.
-Nominating Oversee and evaluate the Incorporate ESG targets within board's performance board evaluation.
-Audit Oversight of internal controls Ensure compliance with new and audit of major functions; sustainability regulations. liaison with external auditors.
-Compensation Decide on the remuneration Link sustainability issues of executive directors/senior material to the business to ESG executives. targets related to compensation.
-Risk and Capital Identify, assess and manage all Oversee enterprise ESG risk categories of risk across a profile. company. -
+Committee Traditional Role Additional Sustainability Role Monitor and report on sustainability risks and opportunities.
+Corporate Governance Develop and monitor the company's governance principles.
+Nominating Oversee and evaluate the board's performance Incorporate ESG targets within board evaluation.
+Audit Oversight of internal controls and audit of major functions; liaison with external auditors.
+Ensure compliance with new sustainability regulations.
+Compensation Decide on the remuneration of executive directors/senior executives.
+Link sustainability issues material to the business to ESG targets related to compensation.
+Risk and Capital Identify, assess and manage all categories of risk across a company.
+Oversee enterprise ESG risk profile.